CSE 30332 - HW4

 associated with the first number.
 This endpoint will display the comments for the post.

-Finally, the fourth endpoint will be one accepting both GET
+Finally, the fourth endpoint will be one accepting both GET and POST requests that will

-allow the requester to change attributes of the Settings
+allow the requester to change attributes of the Settings object during runtime.

 using the HTML forms we saw during lecture.